Single-path Bit Sharing for Automatic Loss-aware Model Compression

-\item We formulate the quantized representation as a gated combination of the lowest bitwidth representation and a series of re-assignment offsets, in which we explicitly share the quantized values between different bitwidths. \jing{By training the binary gates and network parameters, the configuration of each layer can be automatically determined.
-The proposed \methodshortname enable the candidate operations to learn jointly rather than separately, hence greatly easing the optimization of the compressed candidate network.}
+\item We formulate the quantized representation as a gated combination of the lowest bitwidth representation and a series of re-assignment offsets. \jingr{By training the binary gates and network parameters, the configuration of each layer and the trade-off between pruning and quantization can be automatically determined. }

 \item We evaluate our \methodshortname on CIFAR-100 and ImageNet over various network architectures.
 Extensive experiments show that the proposed method achieves the state-of-the-art performance.
 For example, on ImageNet, our \methodshortname compressed MobileNetV2 achieves 22.6$\times$ Bit-Operation (BOP) reduction with only 0.1\% performance decline in terms of the Top-1 accuracy. \end{itemize}